-Canon 1D versus Pentax 645Z
+Canon 1D vs Pentax 645Z

-The Canon EOS-1D and the Pentax 645Z are two professional cameras that were officially introduced, respectively, in September 2001 and April 2014.
+The Canon EOS-1D and the Pentax 645Z are two professional cameras that were revealed to the public, respectively, in September 2001 and April 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D) and a medium format (645Z) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Pentax provides 51.1 MP.
+The Canon has a resolution of 4.1 megapixels, whereas the Pentax provides 51.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax 645Z is notably smaller (26 percent) than the Canon 1D.
 Moreover, the 645Z is slightly lighter (2 percent) than the 1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 Concerning battery life, the 1D gets 500 shots out of its NP-E3 battery, while the 645Z can take 650 images on a single charge of its D-LI90 power pack.
 As can be seen in the images above, the 1D has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.